-GDC has partnered with KiddieCorp to provide on-site childcare for parents who would not otherwise be able to attend GDC.
+GDC has partnered with KiddieCorp to provide on-site childcare for parents and guardians who would not otherwise be able to attend GDC.
 The childcare team is racially/ethnically diverse, gender-mixed, and age-diverse, with team members that are able to comfort even the most hesitant children and help them enjoy their time with us.